 Driving further westward, there are several landscaping supply establishments that are selling everything from tropical plants to boulders.
 These gardening stores were set up during the late 1990s, when the U.P. leased this area to businessmen, with an agreement that no one builds a permanent structure.
 However, one entrepreneur breached his contract and built a villa, hidden behind all the tall plants he was selling.
 When the university administration got wind of his offense, they cancelled the contract and kicked him out.
 Then the university converted the villa to the Balay Chancellor (Chancellor’s House), which was to be the home of any of the university chancellors.

 Midway along C.P.
-Garcia Avenue is the residential area known as Krus na Ligas, which was originally named Gulod (Hilltop).
+Garcia Avenue is the residential area known as Krus na Ligas, which was originally named Gulod (Hilltop) during the Spanish Colonial Era.
 The community has been dated as far back as 1705, and it changed its name to Krus na Ligas after a crossed shaped tree (Toxicodendron Radicans) that grew in the area.
 By the early 1900s, a small chapel was erected in the site where the tree once grew, but it was later torn down by the early 20th century.
 The area has also been known as a hotbed of revolutionary activity, from the Katipuneros hiding from the Spanish authorities in the late 1900s, to communist subversives meetings against the regime of Pres.
 Ferdinand Marcos (1965-1986) and present governments.
 Now the barangay (local community) is home to families of active or retired U.P. employees, and has several eating and drinking establishments, such as Likha Diwa sa Gulod, the university’s first vegetarian restaurant.

 Behind Barangay Krus na Ligas is the middle class neighborhood known as Teachers’ Village, which was established in 1975, when the National Housing Authority awarded parcels of land to all Metro Manila teachers.
 The streets of the Teacher’s Village are all named after Filipino positive traits and values, and the main artery of the area is Maginhawa Street (Tagalog: ease or comfort).
 In the past few years, the street has become a hub for foodies and drinkers, with many specialty restaurants opening up throughout the 2 kilometer strip.